ElecTwix/SimpleLaterJoin/README.md

 # LaterJoin
-A simple yet EXTREMELY configurable EXILED Plugin that lets players respawn when rounds starts.
+A simple configurable EXILED Plugin that lets players respawn when rounds starts.

 ### Installation
 Copy SimpleLaterJoin Plugin To